-Having a proper checklist in place helps keep busy staff members on track with safety protocols and focusing on providing high quality care.
-Using a written or digital safety checklist is often more effective than a mental to-do list because it prevents important safety precautions from being overlooked.
+Having a proper checklist in place helps keep busy staff members on track with safety protocols and focus on providing high-quality care.
+Using a written or digital patient safety checklist is often more effective than a mental to-do list because it prevents important safety precautions from being overlooked.
 Along with improving patient safety, checklists create a greater sense of confidence that processes are completed accurately and thoroughly.
 (5)

 2. Support strict adherence to hand hygiene

 Following a system of specific procedures for hand hygiene is critically important for reducing HAIs and improving the patient experience.

 Studies show that on average healthcare personnel clean their hands less than half of the times they should.
 (6)

 Hand hygiene is considered to be the simplest and most effective method of preventing the transmission of infection among patients and healthcare workers.
 (6) When properly implemented, clean hands can significantly reduce HAIs and their devastating effects on a patient’s physical, mental, and financial health.